iamyoukou/dudvWater/README.md

 ## Questions about generating dudv map

-Many articles point out that the dudv map is the first order derivative of a normal map.
+Many articles point out that the dudv map is the first order derivative of a normal map [1, 2].
 But unfortunately, none of them have explained why.

 The only thing that I can understand is as following: